tiagobnobrega/react-task/README.md

 # Intructions:

-Feel free to use whatever tool you want.
+Feel free to install any library and use whatever tool you want.
 AI included.

 Get a working copy at: https://github.com/tiagobnobrega/react-task.